jeremytammik/tbc/a/2031_previewcontrol.md

 }
 </code></pre>

-Evan Geer

-2lenin-off
-2024-03-26 06:18 AM
-Thanks for the answer, although this is not exactly what I wanted.
-I wanted to select a level (in dialog window) and transfer all elements from it to the transit level.
-Elements that were not transferred - display in the dialog box
+In order to select a level interactively, transfer all elements from it to the target level, and list elements that were not transferred in a dialog box, you just need some handling for parameters and element type match-up.

-EvanGeer
-2024-03-26 07:42 AM

-I believe this approach would work, you would just need some handling for parameter/element type match up.
 This seems like a perfect match for an abstract factory pattern or something similar.
-You might also save some time using the Revit Lookup tools to identify which parameters match to which types.
+You might also save some time using the RevitLookup tools to identify which parameters match to which types.

 It's not ideal, but I do not think that there is a universal solution to changing the level of an element.
 As far as I understand, the reason for this is that different elements are hosted by and associated with levels in different ways.
-So Revit's engine under the hood is doing different things to make that work, and the options we have exposed to us in the API therefore differ by type. @jeremy_tammik is the expert in that regard, but this is what I understand to be the case.
+So, Revit's engine under the hood is doing different things to make that work, and the options we have exposed to us in the API therefore differ by type.

 Regarding handling moving everything on a given level, that can be accomplished with some changes to my example.
-Where I have hard-code the level name var newLevelName = "L2"; you could easily replace that with a UI allowing users to select the destination level.
+Where I have hard-code the level name in `newLevelName`, set to "L2"; you could easily replace that with a UI allowing users to select the destination level.
 Similarly, you could add a UI to allow the user to select a source level, and supply that id to this block of code:

 <pre><code class="language-csharp">
   var levelHostedElements = selectedElements